loebelectric/cbAddy/readme.md

 ### To install:

-Run the following command to install cbaddy into your coldbox project:
+Run the following command to install cbaddy into your coldbox project (commandbox must be installed):

 ```
 box install cbaddy